Flutter CTO Report 2024

 Problem statement

 Until recently, if we wanted to provide a localized experience for our app users, we had only two options available: either hiring a translator or using machine translation.
 Neither of these options was ideal.
-Human translation can be costly and may slow down the release cycle, especially when managing multiple translators for various languages.
+Human translation can be costly and may slow down the release cycle, especially when managing various translators for multiple languages.
 On the other hand, machine translation often resulted in inaccurate translations that didn’t take into account the application context.

 The situation has recently changed with the advancement of LLMs (large language models) such as OpenAI ChatGPT and Google Gemini.
 These models are now capable of understanding context and providing decent translations almost instantaneously.